QueenSophiaLo/Uno-in-C-/README.md

 UNO Objective:

 Create a game of UNO for at least two players.

 Follow the basic rules of the game: ( https://service.mattel.com/instruction_sheets/42001pr.pdf )

 Requirements: Inputs
-o Name of players
++ Name of players
-o Any decisions the player needs to make about what card to play o When a player has UNO Outputs o Player turn o What cards the player has o What card is being played o Winner
++ Any decisions the player needs to make about what card to play
++ When a player has UNO Outputs
++ Player turn
++ What cards the player has
++ What card is being played
++ Winner

 Program Format:
-o Directions & Player Name
++ Directions & Player Name
-o Comments
++ Comments

-Each Participant should be able to: o Explain each line of code
+Each Participant should be able to:
++ Explain each line of code

 Program Components:
-o Branching oUser defined function o Array o Loop o Random Number Generator
++ Branching oUser defined function
++ Array
++ Loop
++ Random Number Generator

 Creative Liberties:
-o Number of players
++ Number of players
-o Visual display
++ Visual display